aking618/aking618/README.md

 <br />

 ### Hi 🙋‍♂️,
-### I'm 20 years old Self-taught Movbile Developer that is currently attending college for Computer Science in the United States.
+### I'm 20 years old Self-taught Mobile Developer that is currently attending college for Computer Science in the United States.

 #### - 📱 Learning Flutter and Dart